-(3) In this section any reference to a penalty includes a reference to an order for conditional discharge under section 19 below.

-17. Right of appeal

-(1) In disciplinary proceedings under these Canons:-

-- (a) the respondent may appeal against any penalty imposed on him, and - (b) the respondent on a question of law or fact, and the Proctor, on a question of law, may appeal against any finding of the Court, - (2) Appeals in Causes Ecclesiastical from the Clergy Disciplinary Division shall be heard and determined by the Inferior Number of the Royal Court.
-Every appeal shall be entered by notice in writing to the Greffier of the Royal Court with a copy to the Bishop and the Dean within 15 days of the decision to be appealed.
-Any such appeal shall be dealt with and determined by the Royal Court in such way as the Court shall deem just in the circumstances of the case.
-The Royal Court shall not be required to hear the appeal by a hearing de novo but may hear such evidence, including fresh or further evidence, as shall seem to the Royal Court to be appropriate in the interests of justice and shall generally resolve the procedure for determining the appeal as in its discretion it thinks fit in all the circumstances of the case.
+- (3) In this paragraph any reference to a penalty includes a reference to an order for conditional discharge under paragraph 20 below. - 18.
+Right of appeal - (1) In disciplinary proceedings under these Canons - (a) the respondent may appeal against any penalty imposed on him; and - (b) the respondent on a question of law or fact, and the Proctor, on a question of law, may appeal against any finding of the Disciplinary Division. - (2) Appeals from the Disciplinary Division shall be heard and determined by the Royal Court. - (3) Every appeal shall be entered by notice in writing to the Judicial Greffier with a copy to the Bishop and to the Greffier of the Ecclesiastical Court within fifteen days of the decision to be appealed. - (4) Any such appeal shall be dealt with and determined by the Royal Court in substantially the same manner as an appeal to the Court of Appeal in a civil matter, as the Court shall deem just in the circumstances of the case. - (5) The Superior Number of the Royal Court may make Rules of Court for regulating and prescribing the procedure and the practice to be followed in appeals under this paragraph. - 19.
+Types of penalty - (1) One or more of the following penalties may be imposed on a respondent upon a finding that he has committed any misconduct, namely - (a) prohibition for life, that is to say prohibition without limit of time from exercising any of the functions of his Orders; - (b) limited prohibition, that is to say prohibition for a specific time from exercising any of the functions of his Orders; - (c) removal from office, that is to say, removal from any preferment which he then holds: - (d) in the case of a minister licensed to serve in the Deanery by the Bishop, revocation of the licence: - (e) injunction, that is to say, an order to do or to refrain from doing a specified act; - (f) a public rebuke. - (2) No penalty of removal from office imposed on any person holding any preferment the right to appoint to which is vested in Her Majesty (not being a benefice) shall have effect unless and until Her Majesty by Order in Council confirms the penalty. - (3) Any penalty imposed on a respondent by the Disciplinary Division shall be notified by the Greffier to the Bishop and to the Diocesan Registrar. - 20.
+Conditional discharge - (1) Where, upon a finding that the respondent has committed any misconduct, the Disciplinary Division is of opinion, having regard to the circumstances including the nature of the misconduct and the character of the respondent, that it is inexpedient to impose a penalty it may make an order discharging him subject to the condition that he commits no misconduct during such period not exceeding two years from the date of the order as may be specified in the order.

-18. Types of penalty

-- (1) One or more of the following penalties may be imposed on a respondent upon a finding that he has committed any misconduct, namely:- - (a) prohibition for life, that is to say prohibition without limit of time from exercising any of the functions of his Orders; - (b) limited prohibition, that is to say prohibition for a specific time from exercising any of the functions of his Orders; - (c) removal from office, that is to say, removal from any preferment which he then holds; - (d) in the case of a minister licensed to serve in the Deanery by the Bishop, revocation of the licence; - (e) injunction, that is to say, an order to do or to refrain from doing a specified act; - (f) rebuke.

-(2) No penalty of removal from office imposed on any person holding any preferment the right to appoint to which is vested in Her Majesty (not being a parochial benefice) shall have effect unless and until Her Majesty by Order in Council confirms the penalty.

-19. Conditional discharge